By appearances, Jack Harlow's height stands at 6'3" but some sources have it as 5'9".

 Harlow had been at the game and Foster was able to point him out to Malloy telling him, “He’s the guy over here, right here…He’s in that white shirt, behind you.”
 This prompted Malloy to ask the question, “Yeah, who is he?” to which Foster replied, “I don’t know.
 Go ask him.”

 Neither did, but when Jack Harlow heard the exchange, his funny personality shined as he took to Twitter to help out the stumped NBA referees.
 “Clearly these mfs have never seen Narnia,” Harlow replied to the video clip, referring to the many who have said Harlow resembles Mr. Tumnus from the film The Chronicles of Narnia: The Lion, The Witch and the Wardrobe.
 You can see the entire exchange below.

 You can’t blame Foster and Malloy for not knowing Jack Harlow.
 His music more than likely doesn’t fit in their particular wheelhouse and Jack Harlow’s height is probably of little concern to them.
 You have to admit, though, that is a pretty hilarious back-and-forth.

-With White Men Can’t Jump coming to a theater or streaming service in the near future, you will finally get a chance to decide for yourself where Jack Harlow’s height lies.
+With White Men Can’t Jump hits Hulu on May 19, 2023, and you will finally get a chance to decide for yourself where Jack Harlow’s height lies.

 Until that time, you can see Harlow in one of many videos, and you can listen to his debut CD, That’s What They All Say (released in 2020), and his sophomore effort, Come Home the Kids Miss You, which received a May 2022 release.
 Jack Harlow’s popularity, along with his height, continues to grow.